mobilejoomla/mobilejoomla/README.txt

-This is Mobilejoomla! source code tree.
+This is Mobile Joomla! source code tree.

 For more information visit